In the wake of Freddie Gray’s fatal arrest and its aftermath, people have seen a ray of hope in Baltimore prosecutor Marilyn Mosby.

 Speaking in 2013 to the graduates of the Gaudenzia drug treatment program at Morgan State University, according to the campaign document, Mosby inspired them with the story of how another family member overcame drug addiction:

-“‘I stand before you all today as testimony that despite outward appearances, we’re all in this battle together,’ Mosby says to her audience.
-They respond with forceful applause.”
+“I stand before you all today as testimony that despite outward appearances, we’re all in this battle together,” Mosby said to loud applause.

 Her family members’ experience with drug addiction give Mosby a highly personal perspective on a major national debate re-ignited by the Freddie Gray case – U.S. drug policy.